 Editor

 The editor is the authoring environment for users who want to create their own narratives.
 It allows images to be uploaded onto cards with different dimensions, such as small, medium, or fullscreen.
-Additionally, image captions and links to can be added directly to the card.
+Additionally, image captions and links can also be added directly to the card.
 Users can also use georeferenced maps from imagineRio within the editor, enabling them to easily incorporate historical maps and other geospatial data into their narratives.
 Although users cannot import georeferenced iconography for now, they can upload their own research images to illustrate their arguments.
 The editor also supports embedded media from external providers such as YouTube, Vimeo, and Soundcloud.
 In the map window, users can annotate and label geographic features using points, lines, and polygons, highlighting specific places and events relevant to their arguments.
 For example, a writer documenting changes in a neighborhood can drop points on the map and add labels that make it clear where the locations described lie.
 Furthermore, users can manipulate the annotated map by tilting, panning, rotating, or zooming in at any time for a better view.